 An announcement was made at the February 2004 SHOT Show that a new .17 caliber cartridge based on the .22 Long Rifle called the .17 Hornady Mach 2 would be available in late 2004.
 For more information on the .17 Hornady Mach 2 cartridge see my 17 Mach 2 page.

 Internet firearms purchase transfers.

-I accept firearm transfers from out of state FFL licensed dealers and internet auctions.
+I accept firearm transfers from out of state FFL licensed dealers and private sellers who list on the internet gun auction websites.
 I can accept transfers for customers who live in the western and northwestern regions of Virginia, and eastern West Virginia, that wish to purchase firearms from internet dealers and auctions.
 I charge $20.00 per firearm transfer fee, which includes the $2.00 Virginia resident or $5.00 non-resident NIC background check fee.

-After you make payment arrangements for the purchase of the firearm with the seller, send me the seller's name, address, email, fax number, and phone number.
+After you make payment arrangements for the purchase of the firearm with the seller, send me the seller's name, email, fax number, and/or phone number.
 I will send the seller a signed copy of my FFL.
-They will then send the firearm you purchased to my shop.
+The seller will then send the firearm you purchased to my shop.
 When your firearm arrives I will contact you to set up a time for you to come to my shop to do the Federal and State background check paperwork and pick up your firearm.

 Bring 2 forms of ID, a photo ID (usually your drivers license) plus one other item that must have the exact same name and address as appears on the photo ID.
-The secondary ID can be a current hunting license, current Concealed Handgun Permit, personal or real estate tax bill, current utility or telephone bill, current voter registration card, current bank check, current passport, current automobile registration.
-I cannot process credit or debit cards.
+The secondary ID can be a current hunting license, current Concealed Handgun Permit, personal or real estate tax bill, current utility or telephone bill, current voter registration card, current bank check, current automobile registration.
+I cannot process credit or debit cards for payment.
 Payment of transfer fees must be by cash or check.